 The Emerging Leaders Program is a rigorous, nine-week leadership training program for individuals who have experienced homelessness and are seeking to take an active role in the movement to end and prevent homelessness in the Bay Area.
+Our alumni community is comprised of 62 individuals from Alameda and Contra Costa counties, who collectively hold 43 voting seats on public boards and commissions in the Bay Area.

 About the program